ArmyAC/Armys-Begotten-Plugins/README.md

 Once added, you should be good to go.

+You can use /setplayermode to then toggle playermode on/off for an admin's character (or yourself) that you desire.

 ## Bounty Text
 Bounty text is a pretty simple plugin - it does exactly what it says.
 It adds bounty text to characters' heads if they're on the bounty board.